knipknap/exscript/doc/trouble.rst

     5. {enter}
     6. show configuration

-The second line tells *Exscript* \ to wait for “[confirm]” after executing the following commands.
-Because of that, when the write memory command was executed in line 3, the script does not deadlock (because the remote host’s response includes “[confirm]”).
+The second line tells Exscript to wait for "[confirm]" after executing the following commands.
+Because of that, when the write memory command was executed in line 3, the script does not deadlock (because the remote host’s response includes "[confirm]").
 In line 4, the prompt is reset to it’s original value.
-This must be done, because otherwise the script would wait for another “[confirm]” after executing line 5 and line 6.
+This must be done, because otherwise the script would wait for another "[confirm]" after executing line 5 and line 6.

 A Command Is Sent Too Soon